At PowderGuide, Lea Hartl is primarily concerned with weather and snow. She also does this outdoors on the mountain and in her job as a scientist.

 WeatherBlog 16 2024/25 | Whining about the weather

-02/26/2025 • Lea HartlMy colleague Sebastian dedicated last week's WetterBlog to the new PG weather, because of course it deserves such a dedication and because he didn't just want to "whine about the weather forecast".
-I, on the other hand, love to moan and have no inhibitions about doing so for both of us this week! -
+02/26/2025 • Lea HartlColleague Sebastian dedicated last week's WeatherBlog to the new PG weather, because of course it deserves such a dedication and because he didn't just want to "moan about the weather forecast".
+I, on the other hand, love to moan and have no inhibitions about making up for it this week for both of us! -

 WeatherBlogs

-02/12/2025 • Lea HartlThe warm, slightly foehny bluebird weather of the last few days has been replaced by overcast skies and even a few snowflakes here and there.
+02/12/2025 • Lea HartlThe warm, slightly foehn-like Kaiser weather of the last few days has been replaced by overcast skies and even a few snowflakes here and there.
 Overall, however, the weather situation in the Alps still falls into the category of boring, dull weather. -

 WeatherBlogs